 - The user can create A/B tests on their website.
-In essence, an A/B test consists of the page you want to test, one or more variations of that page, and the conversion goals we’re trying to improve.
+In essence, an A/B test consists of the page you want to test, one or more variants of that page, and the conversion goals we’re trying to improve.
 All this info is stored in WordPress.

 - A cloud component is responsible for tracking visits to a website that uses Nelio A/B Testing.
 Similar to what Google Analytics does, this component collects the information, processes it, and generates a summary of digested results.
 And, exactly as GA does, this data is sent using a tracking script.

 - Finally, there’s a view in the plugin that connects to this cloud through an API.
 The view pulls the digested results and shows some stats and graphics to the user.